Guaynabo, Puerto Rico: Government and infrastructure

 The United States Postal Service operates two post offices, Guaynabo and Caparra Heights, in Guaynabo.

 The Federal Bureau of Prisons operates the Metropolitan Detention Center, Guaynabo in Guaynabo.

 Some regions of the city belong to the Puerto Rico Senatorial district I while others belong to the Puerto Rico Senatorial district II.
 Both of the Districts are represented by two Senators.
-In 2016, Henry Neumann and Miguel Romero were elected as Senators for District I, while Migdalia Padilla and Carmelo Ríos have been serving as Senators for District II since being elected in 2004.
+In 2024, Nitza Morán and Juan Oscar Morales were elected as Senators for District I, while Migdalia Padilla and Carmelo Ríos have been serving as Senators for District II since being elected in 2004.